 Our community performances include the Cottesloe Village Carnival, Fremantle Eisteddfod, Joondalup Eisteddfod, WA Schools' Orchestra Festival, WA Schools' Jazz Festival, WA Schools' Band Festival, and Young Women in Jazz.
 Our musicians regularly perform for corporate and charity events throughout the Perth Metropolitan area.

-The girls in Middle and Senior Years also look forward to the triennial European Music Tour where they perform in some of the world's leading venues.
+The girls in Years 7-12 also look forward to the triennial European Music Tour where they perform in some of the world's leading venues.

 Stay active, stay fit, have fun.